-When the TUNE/FF-REW/FOLDER button ♠ (fast forward) or ▼ (reverse) is pressed while the compact disc is playing, the compact disc plays at an increased speed while reversing or fast forwarding.
+(fast forward) or ▼ (reverse) is pressed while the compact disc is playing, the compact disc plays at an increased speed while reversing or fast forwarding.
 When the button is released, the compact disc returns to normal play speed.

-When TUNE/FF-REW/FOLDER

-button (fast forward) or ▼ (reverse) is pressed for less than 1.5 seconds while the compact disc is playing, the folders in the CD will change.
+When the TUNE/FF-REW/FOLDER button ▲ (fast forward) or ▼ (reverse) is pressed for less than 1.5 seconds while the compact disc is playing, the folders in the CD will change.

-When TUNE/FF-REW/FOLDER the (fast forward) or ▼ (reverse) is button 🔺 pressed for more than 1.5 seconds while the compact disc is playing, the compact disc plays at an increased speed while reversing or fast forwarding.
+When the TUNE/FF-REW/FOLDER button ▲ (fast forward) or ▼ (reverse) is pressed for more than 1.5 seconds while the compact disc is playing, the compact disc plays at an increased speed while reversing or fast forwarding.
 When the button is released, the compact disc returns to normal play speed.